 I’m pretty sure I speak on behalf of the internet when I say that landing on what appears to be a relevant piece of content, only to discover there is no evidence of when it was published, is incredibly annoying.
-Not knowing whether, say, a piece of research was released yesterday or 2 years ago renders the information all but useless.
+Not knowing whether, say, a piece of research was released yesterday or two years ago renders the information all but useless.

 “Basically, timestamps are like food expiration dates — they arm your readers with the information to decide if they want to consume your content, and “absolve” you of any misinformation if the content is old.” – Hubspot

 So why the resistance?
 There is a belief that date stamps can have a negative impact on search traffic, due to the fact search engines will devalue content over time.
-This is simply not true in my experience; as long as the content is good enough to warrant a decent SERP position in the first place and is backed up by the right signals – links, social shares and all that good stuff – there’s no reason why a date-stamped piece of content can’t perform well in SERPs, even years after being published.
+This is simply not true in my experience; as long as the content is good enough to warrant a decent SERP position in the first place and is backed up by the right signals – links, social shares, and all that good stuff – there’s no reason why a date-stamped piece of content can’t perform well in SERPs, even years after being published.

 Category pages allow publishers to organise content, which in turn makes it easier for readers to find the information they’re most interested in.
 This is a particularly important consideration for blogs that cover a diverse subject matter, or for corporate blogs that act as the umbrella for various brands or departments.
 Categories also allows users to subscribe to specific categories via RSS feed, which can increase signups and views.

 A number of publishing platforms – WordPress being the most obvious example – also allow publishers to ‘tag’ content with specific words or phrases.
 Tags can be a good way of segmenting content at a more granular level, but can also create problems if not managed carefully.
-Further reading on blog categories and tagging best practices here.
+Further reading on blog categories and tagging best practices is available here.

 3. Search functionality

 As blogs develop over time and the depth of content becomes greater, navigation can become more of an issue for users.
-While tags and categories help with this, often a user already knows exactly what it is they’re looking for and in such instances probably won’t want to wade through pages of content to find it.
+While tags and categories help with this, often a user already knows exactly what it is they’re looking for and, in such instances, probably won’t want to wade through pages of content to find it.
 This is where a search bar can help.

 In addition to helping users find the information they are looking for quickly and easily, search functionality offers a number of secondary benefits to the publisher, including:

-- Tracking site searches provides insight into user intent – if users are regularly searching for terms or topics that currently aren’t featured on the blog, it could be an indication that something needs to done to rectify that
+- Tracking site searches provides insight into user intent – if users are regularly searching for terms or topics that currently aren’t featured on the blog, it could be an indication that something needs to be done to rectify that

 - Site search can provide insight into blog usability and navigation issues – if users frequently search for a term that already exists as a category or tag, for example, it may be that these need to be made clearer on the page